Choosing an MBA Course

 One of the major benefits of completing an MBA is the connections that you form and the constant opportunity for networking.
 The size and strength of the school’s alumni association is important when it comes to maintaining these links.
 Look out for features such as alumni events and career services.

-The Good Universities Guide to MBA and Management Courses contains independent ratings on every Australian MBA, DBA and management course.
-Compare courses and institutions based on key criteria such as location, student services, study mode, entry requirements, fees, teaching quality, professional associations and much more.
+The Good MBA Guide contains independent ratings on every Australian MBA, DBA and management course.
+Compare courses and institutions and find the right qualification for you.